Salted Chocolate Chip Almond Flour Pecan Sandies

 Preparation for these cookies is very easy:

-- Make the dough: Begin by mixing together the coconut oil, vanilla and sugar until smooth and creamy.
-Add in the almond flour, cinnamon, baking powder & soda, and salt, mix to combine.
+- Make the dough: Begin by mixing together the coconut oil, vanilla, and sugar until smooth and creamy.
+Add in the almond flour, sugar, cinnamon, baking powder & soda, and salt, mix to combine.
 Toss in the pecans and chocolate chips, and mix again (shown above).

 - Place on cookie sheet: Scoop rounded tablespoons and roll dough into 1 inch balls, firmly but gently press into a ball and place on the cookie sheet.
-Using your fingers, gently press down to slightly flatten.
+Using your fingers, gently press down to slightly flatten (shown above).
 Sprinkle with course sea salt.

 - Don’t over-bake.
 They may look like they need to cook more but don’t worry once they cool they will darken slightly, harden a little and be a perfect cookie.

-- Don’t worry about making these perfect.
+- Don’t worry about making them perfect.
 I tend to like a little rusticness and irregularity myself.